-Bangka - North Sulawesi
+Bangka islands - North Sulawesi

-There are four villages on Bangka Island, but there is no road.
 Best way to visit one of the villages is by boat or, for the more adventurous people, go hiking

 through the forest.

-There are a couple of resorts on the island of Bangka, but they are all more or less secluded from each other.
-The island has sandy bays and rich tangles of tropical vegetation which frequently give way to mangrove areas and then to the ocean itself.
+Bangka island has sandy bays and rich tangles of tropical vegetation which frequently give way to mangrove areas and then to the ocean itself.

 The Bangka Archipelago offers steep drop-offs, slopes and sharp Coral pinnacles covered in beautiful soft